dachcom-digital/pimcore-social-data-instagram-connector/README.md

 |------|----------------------|
 | `Limit` | Define a limit to restrict the amount of social posts to import (Default: 50) |

-## Business API
-Even if you're allowed to choose between a private and business connection, the business API is currently not supported and will be available soon.

 ## Extended Connector Configuration
 Normally you don't need to modify connector (`connector_config`) configuration, so most of the time you can skip this step.
 However, if you need to change some core setting of a connector, you're able to change them of course.